knowm/kt-ram-client/documentation/Introduction.md

 ## Introduction

-The kT-RAM Raspberry Pi Server ("kTPiSever" or "kTPI" for brevity) is a stand-alone server for memristor algorithm research and development.
-Its purpose is to provide an intermediate level platform to explore memristor in-memory algorithms ahead of dedicated chip development.
+The kT-RAM Raspberry Pi Server ("kTPiSever" or "kTPI" for brevity) is a server for memristor algorithm research and development.
 It was designed to be extensible and to support a rapid iterative design-test cycles.
-Its primary purpose is to help mitigate the "memristor chip simulation problem" as it relates to the fabrication of novel mixed memristor-CMOS chips.
-Accurate circuit simulation is essential for chip design and it is the cornerstone of modern chip design.
-Memristors, however, are highly complex devices with complex history-dependent behavior and there are few, if any, memristor models that capture the complexity while simultaneously allowing for efficient large-scale simulations capable of demonstrating [primary performance benchmarks](https://knowm.org/primary-and-secondary-performance-metrics/).
 Through a "unit crossbar" approach, the kT-RAM Server is able to provide access to thousands of memristors, sufficient for the exploration and demonstration of small scale machine learning algorithms.
-The kTPiServer is not intended for application development, but rather as (1) a step toward fully integrated memristor-CMOS synaptic processors and (2) as a learning resource for professors in a post-COVID-19 society, where access to labs may be difficult.
+The kTPiServer is not intended for application development, but rather as (1) a step toward fully integrated memristor-CMOS synaptic processors and (2) as a learning resource for professors and students in a post-COVID-19 society, where access to labs may be difficult.
 As a server, programs can be written and executed from any location with Internet access.
-In addition, the server can be administered remotely as well, allowing both student and teachers to design and test memristor algorithms from the comfort and safety of their own homes.
+In addition, the server can be administered remotely, allowing both student and teachers to design and test memristor algorithms from the comfort and safety of their own homes.
+Multipl kTPiServers are in use to support the knowm.ai memristor array web-service.

 ## System Architecture Overview